OFFICE: 248.471.3110

 For information on Water Heater installation near Farmington Hills MI, email Hartford & Ratliff Co., Inc..

-Tankless or demand-type water heaters heat water directly without the use of a storage tank so there is little standup energy loss.
+Tankless or on-demand type water heaters heat water directly without the use of a storage tank so there is little standup energy loss.
 These typically require less space in the home and have higher efficiency ratings.

 Allow our techs to repair your water heater in Farmington MI